 My own fingertips used to be quite lined years ago, but getting off refined sugar plumped them out nicely within a few months.

-One of the most striking things I noticed when I went on the GAPS Diet back in March of this year was how the color flooded into my face and lips.
+One of the most striking things I noticed when I went on the GAPS Diet a few years back was how the color flooded into my face and lips.
 Clearly, my adrenals were on the mend!

-Even now, I can tell within an hour or two if my adrenals have been stressed by the meal I just ate .. my lips go pale almost immediately.
+Even now, I can tell within an hour or two if my adrenals have been stressed by the meal I just ate…my lips go pale almost immediately.
 Watch this yourself.
-You will be amazed how quickly the amount of color in your lips will indicate how your adrenals are feeling at that moment.
+You will be amazed at how quickly the amount of color in your lips will indicate how your adrenals are feeling at that moment.

 Balding Lower Legs